🔖 7 min read

-When November comes around, Japan transforms into a country filled with vibrant festivals, cultural celebrations, and breathtaking experiences.
-In this comprehensive guide, we will take you on a journey through some of the most captivating events that will make your November trip to Japan unforgettable.
-From the fiery spectacle of fire-walking in Hiroshima to the enchanting world of Studio Ghibli in Kyoto, there’s something for everyone to enjoy.
+Japan in November is an exciting time.
+The Land Of The Rising Sun transforms into a country filled with vibrant festivals, cultural celebrations and breathtaking experiences.
+In this comprehensive guide, we’ll take you on a journey through some of the most captivating events that will make your November trip to Japan unforgettable.
+From the fiery spectacle of fire-walking in Hiroshima to the party vibes of Ishikagi Island, there’s something for everyone to enjoy.

 Fire-Walking Ceremony at Daiganji Temple